 Once you've set up the hardware equipment for a good recording, it's time to check the levels on your DAW and interface.
 Generally, you'll want your vocals to be peaking around -10 dBs, with an average input level around -18 dB.
 If you're peaking higher than - 6 dB, it's time to turn down the microphone gain or adjust your vocalist's position for more balanced vocal recordings.

-If your condenser mic or other equipment is coming in too quiet during the recording phase, it's possible that you may need a preamp or vocal compressor to help vocal recording come through at a respectable level.
+If your condenser mic or other equipment is coming in too quiet during the recording phase, it's possible that you may need a preamp or vocal compression to help vocal recording come through at a respectable level.

 Check With Your Vocalist